 The UNESCO World Heritage

 Despite this, proponents of restoration argued that the site was more likely to fall apart if it was let to soak in rainwater, as it had done for centuries.

-In fact, they built it in the early years of the 1th century during the reign of the king Bagrat III due to which it was called “Bagrati”.
+In fact, they built it in the early years of the 1th century during the reign of the king Bagrat III due to this, Georgians call the cathedral “Bagrati”.

 About Bagrati Cathedral

 The Cathedral is located in the center of Kutaisi, the region of Imereti.
 Resting upon the top of Ukimerioni hill, it was built in the early years of the 11th century.
 More precisely, as the inscription on the north wall reveals the floor laid in “Chronicon 223. i.e.1003.

 When Ottomans invaded Imereti kingdom in 1512 through its southern neighbor Samtskhe and unexpectedly struck Bagrat’s capital Kutaisi, they devastated Bagrati cathedral by an explosion.

 Also, this incident caused cupola and ceiling to collapse.